ryco117/file_yeet/README.md

 A minimal client/server model to allow peers to share files directly by using a rendezvous server for peer discovery to establish a peer-to-peer connection.

 Uses UDP hole punching and [port mapping techniques](https://crates.io/crates/crab_nat) to allow peers to transfer data directly.
-Special thanks to [TheOnlyArtz](https://github.com/TheOnlyArtz) for [this repo](https://github.com/TheOnlyArtz/rust-tcp-holepunch) because it served as a reference for hole punching techniques.

 ## Usage